Too Late (2015 film)

 Too Late is a 2015 American neo-noir crime drama film written and directed by Dennis Hauck.
 The film was shot in 35 mm Techniscope in five long takes, each filmed with a single 20-minute uncut shot.
 In the film, a private investigator (John Hawkes) scours the streets of Los Angeles to track down a missing woman from his past.
-He then finds himself tangled up in sleazy scandal involving strip clubs, petty drug dealers, and missing girls.
+He then finds himself tangled up in a sleazy scandal involving strip clubs, petty drug dealers, and missing girls.

 The film premiered at the LA Film Festival on June 11, 2015.
 It opened in theaters in Los Angeles on March 18, 2016, and in New York City on April 1, before expanding to Alamo Drafthouse cinemas nationwide.

 Plot

-The film follows a nonlinear narrative: it consists of five segments which are presented out of chronological order.
-The five segments are described here in the order they appear in the film.

 A young girl, Dorothy Mahler, is hiking on a nature trail near to downtown Los Angeles when two dimwitted street dealers, Jesse and Mathew, turn up by chance.
 She borrows the phone of one and calls Mel Samson, a private investigator, whom she had met earlier, saying she needs his help because some bad guys in the city are angry with her.
 While waiting for Samson to arrive, Dorothy takes ecstasy given to her by the dealers, who have to go but promise to come back for her later.
 Dorothy begins talking to Skippy Fontaine, a seemingly friendly park ranger.
 Dorothy and Fontaine chat until we see that there is a dead body nearby.
 Suddenly Fontaine attacks Dorothy and strangles her.
 The returning Jesse and Matthew come across her body and believe that she overdosed on the drugs they gave her, and they run away in fear.
 Samson arrives, too late, to find Dorothy dead.

 In the second segment, Samson arrives at the home of sleazy strip club owner Gordy, saying he's been in a car accident and needs to use their phone.
 He speaks with Gordy's much-younger, neglected wife, Janet, and has a drink.
 When Samson eventually comes face to face with Gordy and Roger Fontaine, Skippy's father, he reveals his real identity and tells them the motivation for Dorothy's murder: Dorothy had photographs of Gordy receiving oral sex from another stripper, and Gordy arranged Dorothy's murder to keep Janet from finding out.
 Janet is incensed by Samson's story of her husband's infidelity and retrieves a gun.
 Provoked by Samson, she shoots Gordy and Roger dead, before (despite Samson's protests) turning the gun on herself.
 Samson remarks to himself that he needs to get his life together.